smithgeoffrey/go-coop/TESTING.md

 # Testing

-### Overview

-There's a few things about Go's testing that sets it apart:
+Go approach to testing is a little different:

-- no heavy focus on assertion tools
+- no heavy use of assertion tools
 - test code and main code live side by side, not in a separate dir or package

 A supposed benefit of the latter includes making it possible to test unexported code as well as the public API.
-I'll start with this approach here:
+I'll try it:

     foo/source.go
     foo/source_test.go